-Among first-time full-time students, eight-year graduation are lower at private for-profit institutions than at private not-for-profit and public institutions.
-However, private for-profit and public institutions have improved their graduation rates more over the last three years in nearly every category as compared to private not-for-profit institutions than at the other institution types.
+Among first-time full-time students, eight-year graduation rates are lower at private for-profit institutions than at private not-for-profit and public institutions.
+However, private for-profit and public institutions have improved their graduation rates more over the last three years in nearly every category as compared to private not-for-profit institutions.

-Eight-year graduation rates for first-time, full-time students have been stagnant at private not-for-profit intuitions and public institutions.
+Eight-year graduation rates for first-time, full-time students have been relatively stagnant at private not-for-profit intuitions.

 Graduation rates for first-time part-time students are more similar across institution types, but still generally lower at private for-profit institutions.
-These rates among first-time part-time students have been stagnant or decreasing slightly at public institutions.
+These rates among first-time part-time students have improved more among the Non-Pell population than among Pell-grant recipients.

 Graduation rates are higher across all categories among transfer-in full-time students than first-time students.
-Graduation rate increases have been strongest among private for-profit institutions, and non-Pell recipients.
+Graduation rate increases have been strongest among private for-profit institutions.
 It should be noted that transfer-in students are those that start at one institution and transfer-in to another institution.
 IPEDS calls this population “non-first-time students.”

 Graduation rates are higher across all categories among transfer-in part-time students than first-time students.
-Most graduation rate increases have been seen among Pell recipients at private for-profit and not-for-profit institutions in recent years.
+More significant graduation rate increases have been seen among Pell recipients at private for-profit and not-for-profit institutions in recent years.